Govt. Tourism License 3195/080/81

 What is excluded?

-• Tips for porters and guides.
-(Tips are expected.)
+• Tips for guide & porter.
+(Tips are expected)

 Note: